-United World College Dilijan was officially opened on 11 October 2014.
+UWC Dilijan was officially opened on 11 October 2014.
 The first cohort of 94 students from 49 countries entered UWC Dilijan in August 2014.
-In the academic year 2020/21, UWC Dilijan became home for 226 students from 80+ countries.

-The College offers a two year International Baccalaureate Diploma Programme (IBDP) for students aged 16 to 18.
+The school offers a two-year International Baccalaureate Diploma Programme (IBDP) for students aged 16 to 18.
 UWC Dilijan provides its intentionally diverse, global community of students a transformative, two-year, residential education with the UWC movement's core values at the fore.
-Living and learning with students and staff of different cultures and backgrounds is an essential feature of the College.
+Living and learning with students and staff of different cultures and backgrounds is an essential feature of UWCD.

 UWC Dilijan College is the 14th member of the United World Colleges movement with a mission to make education a force to unite people, nations and cultures for peace and a sustainable future.
 The UWC movement was founded in 1962 based on the ideas of a German educator Kurt Hahn, who believed schooling should be a preparation for life, not just for university.
 UWC offers a challenging educational experience to a deliberately diverse group of students and places a high value on experiential learning, community service, and outdoor activities.